 In an effort to support students pursuing careers in the nonprofit, government and the arts sectors or those who plan to attend graduate or professional school, OCS offers a reimbursement program for Yale College Class of 2023 and Class of 2024 graduates to help offset costs associated with career related engagements and travel for interviews/auditions.
 See section below on What can I get reimbursed for?
-Each junior/senior can submit reimbursement requests for a total maximum reimbursement of $400.
+Each junior/senior can submit reimbursement requests for a total maximum reimbursement of $400 and a minimum of $25.
 Please refer to the instructions below.
 Funds are limited and will be distributed on a first-come, first-served basis.
 This program can also be used to reimburse travel to an OCS coordinated Consortium Career Fair when other transportation is not provided.
 This program is open until the student graduates from Yale.

 How do I get reimbursed?